speeduino/wiki.js/Installing_Firmware.md

 ### Requirements

 -   A Windows, Mac or linux PC
--   One of the following:
 -   [The Arduino IDE](http://arduino.cc/en/Main/Software).
 Current minimum version required is 1.6.7, although a newer version is recommended.
-    -   [PlatformIO](http://platformio.org/).
-Can be downloaded from [here](http://platformio.org/platformio-ide)
 -   A copy of the latest Speeduino codebase.
 See below.
 -   A copy of [TunerStudio](http://www.tunerstudio.com/index.php/downloads) to test that the firmware has uploaded successfully
+-   [Time -library](https://github.com/PaulStoffregen/Time) installed on Arduino IDE.

 ### Downloading the firmware